starchyunderscore/w11-nonadmin-utils/README.md

 - [x] Change the background image.
 - [x] Install [fastfetch](https://github.com/LinusDierheimer/fastfetch).
 - [x] Add and remove items from bin.
 - [x] Uninstall programs (Some programs may need admin to uninstall.)
+(Will not uninstall the built in apps.
+Use something like [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) to do that)

 ## Beta features